WillAbides/release-train/README.md

 Validates that the name of the go module at the given path matches the major version of the release.
 For example, validation will fail when releasing v3.0.0 when the module name is `my_go_module/v2`.

-The path provided must be relative to inputs.checkout_dir.

-Release train uses whatever version of go is in PATH.
-If you need to use a specific version of go, you can use `WillAbides/setup-go-faster` to install it.

 ### no_release